tomsWebConsulting/twcsl/v7.1/Member Area Log In Dialog Change/README.md

   * twc-malidc-sign-up
   * twc-malidc-sign-up-password
   * twc-malidc-sign-up-password-confirm
-  * twc-masidc
+  * twc-malidc
-  * twc-masidc-create
+  * twc-malidc-create
-  * twc-masidc-email
+  * twc-malidc-email
-  * twc-masidc-password
+  * twc-malidc-password
-  * twc-masidc-request-reset
+  * twc-malidc-request-reset

 If you use SS dynamically generated class names, the ones that look like a string of gibberish, your code will most likely break pretty quickly.
 My code is